-- Instruction includes opportunities to read number lines with fraction values and to use concrete models and number lines to connect learning with fraction understanding. - o For example, students plot fourths on the number line, paying particular attention to what each tick mark and the "distance" between each tick mark represents.
+- Instruction includes opportunities to use concrete models and draw number lines to connect learning with fraction understanding.
+Students plot fourths on the number line, paying particular attention to what each tick mark and the "distance" between each tick mark represents. - Example:

-o For example, utilizing fraction strips or tiles, students connect fractional parts to the measurement on a number line.
+• For example, utilizing fraction strips or tiles, students will be able to connect fractional parts to the measurement on a number line.